What Credit Score Is Needed to Buy a House?

 What’s a Credit Score?

-A credit score is a 3 digit number that’s based on your financial behavior and borrowing from the past 6 years.
+A credit score is a 3 digit number that’s scored out of 1000 and is based on your financial behaviour and borrowing from the past 6 years.

 Find Out Your Credit Score